 about 1740 meters in elevation, ± LAT.
 17° 11' 27"N, LONG. -92° 53' 35"W

 Wednesday I took a walk between downpours, when the rain had diminished to just a heavy fog-drizzle.
 I went to a weedy spot where I knew a large population of violet-blossomed Salvias was flowering, for among those Salvias there's always a bright commotion of hummingbirds.
 Hummingbirds just love Salvias.
-You can see rain-soaked spikes of Salvia flowers at the right.
+Below, you can see rain-soaked spikes of Salvia flowers:

 Who knows which Salvia species this is?
 Bailey's Manual of Cultivated Plants says that around 700 species exist, among them being annuals, biennials, subshrubs and shrubs, with flowers coming in all colors, though rarely yellow.
 I knew my plants were Salvias because their flowers bore only two stamens in the unique configuration shown on my pollination page at http://www.backyardnature.net/fl_polln.htm.

 Even in that day's chilly, dingy fog-drizzle the patch of Salvias was ebullient with hummingbirds.
 The two main species were eastern North America's overwintering Ruby-throated Hummingbirds, and our own Azure-crowned Hummingbirds, which are endemic to foothills and highlands of east-central Mexico to Nicaragua.
 Every now and then a gigantic -- relatively speaking -- Magnificent Hummingbird would buzz through, too.
 Ruby-throated Hummingbirds are described as 3.5 inches long while these Magnificents are all of 5 inches.